imEckenrode/DnDevice/README.md

 (get rid of the slashes if copying from markdown text)

 May need idf.py menuconfig to set up local project, will look into defaulting through lv_conf.h

+### For the ui Folder

+ui_events.h is copied out and pasted into screen_actions.h.
+As such, ui.h includes that instead of ui_events.h